-The Thayer School of Engineering offers an an exchange program at Chulalongkorn University (or 'Chula') is the oldest and most highly regarded university in Thailand.
+The Thayer School of Engineering offers an an exchange program at Chulalongkorn University (or 'Chula').
+Chula is the oldest and most highly regarded university in Thailand.
 It is located on a 500-acre campus in the center of Bangkok, a vibrant and modern city of over 6 million inhabitants.
 Chula is named in honor of King Chulalongkorn (Rama V), one of the greatest kings of Siam, and the one who had the most influence on the modernization of the country now known as Thailand.
 Chulalongkorn University is now a large and comprehensive university with over 19,000 undergraduate students and nearly 10,000 graduate students.
 It consists of eighteen faculties, including the Faculty of Engineering, which was founded in 1913 and is the oldest and arguably the most preeminent engineering school in Thailand.
 The Faculty of Engineering is home to the International School of Engineering (ISE), aimed at producing world-class international engineers and where the instruction is all in English.

 The undergraduate engineering exchange program with Chulalongkorn University enables undergraduates from both institutions to take advantage of the unique academic and cultural opportunities offered by Dartmouth College and Chulalongkorn University.
 The program generally enrolls three students from Chulalongkorn to spend the fall term at Dartmouth and a like number of Dartmouth students to spend the spring semester at Chulalongkorn International School of Engineering.

-Please contact Professor Benoit Roisin or Dean Holly Wilkinson at the Thayer School for more information.
+Please contact Professor Benoit Cushman-Roisin or Dean Holly Wilkinson at the Thayer School for more information.

 THE STUDY ABROAD EXPERIENCE

 Minimum cumulative grade point average of 3.0.